Ventus Introduction

 Created with software version: 2023.1

 Ventus is a Graphical User Interface (GUI) for the CONTAM network model developed by the National Institute of Standards and Technology (NIST).
 CONTAM is used for analysis of smoke control systems that rely on pressurization.
-The ASHRAE Handbook of Smoke Control Engineering, Chapter 14, provides background information on using CONTAM to model smoke control systems.
+NIST provides their own GUI, CONTAM-W, to run the CONTAM-X solver.
+AB Ventus provides an improved workflow GUI… AB The ASHRAE Handbook of Smoke Control Engineering, Chapter 14, provides background information on using CONTAM-W to model smoke control systems.

 In Ventus the user works with the actual geometry.
 As a result, Ventus can calculate flow path areas, removing the tedious work of manually specifying multipliers.
 The user can create the model by sketching on a background image or importing CAD files.
 Critically, the ability to simultaneously view the model and the corresponding design drawing helps the user build accurate models quickly.